Edyesid/IETI-Laboratorio-6/README.md

-IETI Laboratorio 6
+# IETI Laboratorio 6

-Escuela Colombia de ingenieria Julio Garavito
+## Escuela Colombia de ingenieria Julio Garavito

+## Edwin Yesid Rodriguez Maldonado

 ### Part 1: Task Planner API V1

 1. Create a new Spring Boot project using the Spring Initializr (https://start.spring.io/).
 Include the *Spring Web* dependency.

 2. Create a Plain Old Java Object (POJO) to map the model for a *User* of the Task Planner PWA.